alephdata/memorious/docs/buildingcrawler.md

       author: .//meta[@name="author"]/@content
       publishedAt: .//*[@class="date"]/text()
       description: .//meta[@property="og:description"]/@content
+    keys:
+      - key: .//meta[@property="og:title"]/@content
+      - key: .//meta[@name="author"]/@content
 ```

+We can also supply a set of values to act as a unique key for this entity.
+If a key isn't supplied then memorious will default to using the url of the page to generate a key for you.

 The `data` `alpeh_emit_entity` emits to the next stages includes the following new items: